evlPanda/evlpanda.github.io/_posts/2019-09-09-fullcalendar.md

 categories: peoplecode
 ---

-[FullCalendar](https://fullcalendar.io) is an open source, jQuery plugin that I really wanted to use in an application I was building.
+[FullCalendar](https://fullcalendar.io) is an open source jQuery plugin that I really wanted to use in an application I was building.
+I ended up creating a wrapper for it to be used in PeopleSoft.

 I had already spent hours, or was it days, building my own calendar from scratch using HTML and CSS.
 I guess my Google-force must have been weak when I started because I didn't come across FullCalendar.
 Nonetheless I learnt a lot making my own, and had it looking really good in a weekly agenda view.

-FullCalendar does all this and more, of course, so I have written a wrapper that allows you to easily create and use calendars.
+FullCalendar does all this and more, of course, so I have written a wrapper that allows you to easily create and use calendars in PeopleSoft.

 If you find this useful drop me a note : )